 - Make sure your strawberries are washed and dried then left at room temperature (we recommend this for eating too, you get much more flavour from the strawberry).

 - Prepare a baking tray (oven tray or cookie tray) with baking paper on it.
+Make sure your firdge has room in it for this tray

 - Hold the strawberry by the green leafy part and dip in your tempered chocolate.
 Gently shake the excess chocolate off and place on your baking tray.